XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/combat.md

 >
 > On that note, retreating dolls who had their buffs activate will not remove said buff.
 Also, tile buffs don't degrade even if your dummy count does.

-### Why are the doll skills not activating?

-> Is the auto skill button on?
-Is it on forced manual?
-Is it a flare skill?
->
-> Skills cannot activate when they cannot shoot, i.e. SG/MG reloading, dolls moving, no enemy in range, no ammo/ration.

-@ Clarify

 ### Does retreating a doll during battle/skirmish have an effect on affection points?

 > Nope.
 They ONLY lose some if they or other dolls in the group died during mob battles.
 And auto-battles DO NOT decrease/affect^(w/e the case may be)^ affection points.